-The PublicCA shall first check whether the CPS conforms to relevant CP regulations and then submit the CPS to the ePKI Policy Management Committee for review and approval.
+The PublicCA shall first check whether the CPS conforms to relevant CP regulations and then submit the CPS to the PMA for review and approval.
 After approval, the PublicCA shall officially use the CP established for this ePKI.

 In accordance with the regulations defined in the Electronic Signatures Act, the CPS established by the CA must be approved by the competent authority, MOEA, before it is provided externally for certificate issuance service.